cjdbarlow/Part-One/frequency_distributions_and_measures_of_central_tendency.md

 $$ f(x) = { 1 \over \sigma \sqrt2 \pi } e^{-(x - \mu )^2 \over 2 \sigma ^ 2} $$

-From this, it can bet seen the two values which will determine the shape of the normal distribution are:
+From this, it can bet seen the two variables which will determine the shape of the normal distribution are:
-* μ (mu): the mean
+* μ (mu): The mean
-* σ (sigma): the standard deviation
+* σ (sigma): The standard deviation

 #### The Standard Normal Distribution
 The **standard normal distribution** is a normal distribution with a mean of 0 and a standard deviation of 1.
 The equation for the standard normal distribution is much simpler, which is why it is preferred.